State of the art

 functional safety.

-ISO 26262 Road Vehicles - functional safety provides an automotive safety lifecycle (management, development, production, operation, service, decommissioning) and supports tailoring the necessary activities during these lifecycle phases.
-Determines an automotive-specific risk-based approach to identify Automotive Safety Integrity Levels (ASIL) and uses them to specify applicable requirements to avoid unreasonable residual risks.
+Functional safety (FuSa) provides an automotive safety lifecycle (management, development, production, operation, service, decommissioning) and supports tailoring the necessary activities during these lifecycle phases.
+It determines an automotive-specific risk-assessment approach to identify Automotive Safety Integrity Levels (ASIL) and uses them to specify applicable requirements to avoid unreasonable residual risks.

-ISO/PAS 21448 defines SOTIF as hazards caused by insufficiency of specifications/performance limitations or misuse.
-SOTIF must be used together with functional safety (FuSa).
+ISO 21448 defines SOTIF as hazards caused by insufficiency of specifications/performance limitations or misuse.
+SOTIF must be used together with functional safety.

-UL 4600 Standard for safety evaluation of autonomous products - provides additional requirements and guidelines to make a safety case for autonomous vehicles.
+For safety evaluation of autonomous products; it provides additional requirements and guidelines to make a safety case for autonomous vehicles.
 The standard looks at three elements: Goals, Argumentation and Evidence.
-State of the art functional safety in automotive considers several standards working together to deliver complete risk assessments for complex mechatronic products.
+State of the art functional safety in automotive combines several standards to deliver complete risk assessments for complex mechatronic products.

-iProcess helps with guidance throughout the process of implementing and becoming compliant with ISO 26262 and ISO/PAS 21448 and UL 4600.
+iProcess helps with guidance throughout the process of implementing and becoming compliant with ISO 26262 and ISO 21448 and UL 4600.

 Functional safety & SOTIF.

-The two standards complement each other with a focus on different causes.
-ISO 26262 deals with preventing hazards due to malfunctions within a system by requiring mitigations based on severity, controllability, and exposure SOTIF deals with
+The two standards complement each other yet focus on different causes.
+ISO 26262 deals with preventing hazards due to malfunctions within a system by requiring mitigations based on severity, controllability, and the exposure SOTIF deals with.

-There are 4 different scenario categories in the SOTIF standard.
-They can be safe or unsafe, known or unknown.
-While known scenarios will be considered naturally during development and validation, area 3, the unknown unsafe scenarios are the challenge.
-The goal has to be to minimize the scenarios in area 3 by increasing the number of known scenarios.
-By definition, as soon as a scenario becomes part of the product development and validation, it is no longer unknown, and therefore associated to area 1 or area 2.
+There are 4 scenario categories in the SOTIF standard - hazardous or not hazardous, known or unknown.
+While known and not hazardous scenarios are considered naturally during development and validation; area 3 - the unknown and hazardous scenarios are the challenge.
+The goal is to minimize the scenarios in area 3 by increasing the number of known scenarios.
+By definition, as soon as a scenario becomes part of the product development and validation, it is no longer unknown, and becomes associated to area 1 or area 2.

-Under certain circumstances the ASIL can be lowered by applying architectural methods that allow to split the safety rating of the requirements into two or more elements of a lower rating, for example using redundancy.
-However it is not enough to simply decompose an element into two sub-elements with a lower ASIL, a convincing argument that these sub-elements can safely co-exist must be made.
+In certain circumstances ASIL can be lowered by applying architectural methods that allow to split the requirements' safety rating into two or more elements of a lower rating using redundancy.
+However it is not enough to simply decompose an element into two sub-elements with a lower ASIL; a convincing argument that these sub-elements can safely co-exist must be made.

 For example, an ASIL D requirement can be broken down into two ASIL B (D) elements.
 The original ASIL must be kept in parenthesis and the new ASIL will be pronounced ASIL B of D.